Geometry-preserving and interpretable dimension reduction for compositional data: Abstract

 \section{Abstract}

-In this supplementary material, we provide additional experiments on microbiome data, technical details of the proposed approach, and proofs of the main results.
-Section~\ref{sec:nugent-score-prediction} reports additional experiments on a vaginal microbiome study, while Section~\ref{sec:supp-details for competing methods} provides the details on the implementation of competing methods.
+In this supplementary material, we provide technical details of the proposed approach and proofs of the main theoretical results.
 Section~\ref{sec:supp-sdr} presents technical details and proofs for the proposed compositional SDR framework.
 Section~\ref{sec:supp-operator-prelim} provides brief preliminaries on random elements in Hilbert spaces.
-In Section~\ref{sec:supp-kdr}, we develop essential technical results for the proposed CKDR method.
+In Section~\ref{sec:supp-kdr}, we develop technical results for the proposed CKDR method introduced in Section~\ref{sec:compositional-kdr}.
 Finally, the consistency of the CKDR estimator is proved in Section~\ref{sec:supp-consistency-proof}.

 \spacingset{1.5}